Handbook Policy & Procedure

 • Knowledge of web browsing and searching

-• In your online, you are expected to be an active participant in in the course.
-It’s mandatory to have your camera on all time during class.
-IPDC CHW Resource Center online courses are designed to include discussion and other forms of collaboration and communication.
-You should be willing and ready to regularly communicate with classmates and instructors online.
-You will participate in weekly activities in your courses.
-You will need to log into your course and check your official IPDC CHW Resource Center email account daily.
-Doing so will allow you to view announcements, participate in class activities, assignments, online discussions, and complete assessments.
-You are expected to complete all assignments, quizzes, tests, and other activities by the due date at the end of each lesson or instructed by the instructor.
+• In your online course, you are expected to be an active participant.
+Cameras must remain on at all times during class.The IPDC CHW Resource Center online courses are designed to include discussion, collaboration, and communication.
+You are required to be ready to engage regularly with classmates and instructors online.
+You will participate in weekly activities, log into your course regularly, and check your official IPDC CHW Resource Center email account daily via CanvasLMS.
+This will allow you to stay updated on announcements, participate in discussions, submit assignments, and complete assessments.
+You are expected to complete all coursework, quizzes, tests, and other activities by the assigned due dates.

 • Do not hesitate to ask questions.
 You are strongly encouraged to contact your instructor if you have course related questions regarding course concepts, assignments, and feedback provided to you.
 It is recommended that you contact your instructor or ask your classmates during the student’s study group session, once a week.